ProjetPP/WikibaseEntityStore/README.md

 You can fill the MongoDB database from Wikidata JSON dumps using this script:

-     php entitystore mongodb:import-json-dump MY_JSON_DUMP
+     php entitystore mongodb:import-json-dump MY_JSON_DUMP MY_CONFIGURATION_FILE

 Options to configure on which database the script act are available.
 See

      php entitystore mongodb:import-json-dump --help

 ### InMemory backend
 Backend based on an array of EntityDocuments.
-Useful for tests
+Useful for tests.

 ```php
     $store = new Wikibase\EntityStore\InMemory\InMemoryEntityStore( array(